Gandzasar monastery: Description

 The main church, named for John the Baptist, has a rectangular, cruciform plan with two-floored sacristies (chambers) on four corners.
 In its style, it is similar to the plans of the main churches of Geghard, Hovhannavank and Harichavank, also built in the 13th century.

 The church is prominent for its richly decorated 16-sided cupola.
 The bas-reliefs on its exterior depict the Crucifixion of Jesus, Mary with baby Jesus, Adam and Eve, two ktetors (patrons) holding the model of the church, geometrical figures, such as rosettes, head of a bull and an eagle.
 The bas-reliefs have been compared to the elaborate carvings of Aghtamar.

 The interior pendentives under the cylindrical dome in the interior are decorated with geometrical ornaments such as stars, circles and squares, plants such as spiral shoots, palmettes.
 Each side of the pendentive has high reliefs depicting head of a sheep, heads of a bull and anthropomorphic figures.
 According to Yakobson, sheep and bulls were considered holy animals in this period and are used as protectors of the structure.

 Significance

-Ancient cultural center

 Since its foundation the monastery was for centuries a center of education and manuscript production.
 It served as the burial place of Armenian princes of Khachen.